mosi-sol/Mosi-Math/lazy is_prime/readme.md

 ---

-This code have 1 problem: if number is a factor of a prime like `7^2` the code made wrong answer
+This code have 1 problem: if number is a factor of a prime like `7^2` the code made wrong answer.\
+To fix this problem can to check root of input (root or 2root or...)!